BCEs and valuing benefits against the lifetime allowance

 A test usually has to be carried out each time benefits are taken from a registered pension scheme, to make sure the tax charge is applied if the lifetime allowance is exceeded.
 The occasions when this test is carried out are called benefit crystallisation events (BCE).

 BCEs generally only happen before or at age 75.
 The only exception to this is if an individual’s scheme pension in payment is increased by more than an allowable level, known as the ‘permitted margin’ (this is BCE3, which can occur at any age).
-There is no BCE when a lifetime annuity is bought from a drawdown pension fund after age 75.

 |Benefit crystallisation event||Crystallised amount|